 The Euro Project covers more than 176km2 of 100% Tempest owned tenements in the Yalgoo region of Western Australia.

-The project represents a significant section of the Yalgoo Greenstone belt.
-Parts of the project were explored in the 1990's and early 2000's for gold and iron ore, with drilling occurring in the North of the project area encountering significant gold mineralisation but due to depressed metal prices, were not considered priority at the time and not followed up.
+Parts of the project were explored in the 1990's and early 2000's for gold and iron ore but due to poor economic conditions at the time of previous exploration, the prospects had not been rigorously analysed.

-The Euro Project is wedged between 4 current major operations: Karara (Iron), Shine (Iron), Mt Mulgine (Gold/Tungsten) and Rothsay (Gold/Copper) and share the same geology.
+The Euro Project is located at the confluence of 4 current major operations: Karara (Iron), Shine (Iron), Mt Mulgine (Gold/Tungsten) and Rothsay (Gold/Copper) and share the same geology.
 Yet despite this, much of the project remains largely unexplored and highly prospective for a number of commodities.
+Drilling in the North of the project area encountered significant gold mineralisation.